The future of tennis: Game, set and number-crunch?

 The more it is used, the more the racket will build up a broad performance history and track how a player is improving.

-"It's going to be like having your own personal coach," says Babolat, who believes the new racket will be a key weapon in his fight for market share against rival brands like Amer Sports' Wilson and Head.
+"It's going to be like having your own personal coach," says Babolat, who believes the new racket will be a key weapon in his fight for market share against rival brands like Amer Sports' Wilson (AMEAS.HE) and Head (HD3.VI).

 COMPUTER COACHING